-To battle the opioid crisis, Iowan legislators have implemented harsh penalties for possession and sale of fentanyl.
-Often the crime is charged as a serious misdemeanor, but under certain circumstances possession or sale of fentanyl can result in felony charges.
+To battle the opioid crisis, Iowan legislators have implemented harsh penalties for the possession and sale of fentanyl.
+Often the crime is charged as a serious misdemeanor, but under certain circumstances, possession or sale of fentanyl can result in felony charges.
 That means time in prison and extraordinary fines the court will expect you to pay.
 If you or someone you know has been charged with possessing or selling fentanyl, we urge you to contact an experienced criminal defense attorney as soon as possible.

 Des Moines Attorney for Possession of Fentanyl in IA

-Most victims of fentanyl addiction began taking the medication under direction from a doctor.
+Most victims of fentanyl addiction began taking the medication under the direction from a doctor.
 These are hardworking individuals who contribute to society who have simply fallen victim to the opioid crisis, not criminals.
-If you are in a similar situation, it’s within your best interest to obtain legal representation from an experienced attorney like the legal team we have at McCarthy & Hamrock, P.C..
+If you are in a similar situation, it’s in your best interest to obtain legal representation from an experienced attorney like the legal team we have at McCarthy & Hamrock, P.C..

 With decades of collective experience, the drug defense attorneys at McCarthy & Hamrock, P.C. can examine your case and build a strong defense plan designed to undermine the prosecution.
 Set up your first consultation with a skilled Des Moines fentanyl defense attorney today by calling McCarthy & Hamrock, P.C..
 We accept clients throughout the greater Des Moines area including Polk County and Dallas County.
-Some examples of cities we serve include Perry, Waukee, Minburn, West Des Moines, Redfield, Alleman, Polk City, Windsor Heights and Runnells.
+Some examples of cities we serve include Perry, Waukee, Minburn, West Des Moines, Redfield, Alleman, Polk City, Windsor Heights, and Runnells.